 After 7 years of living with sunken and crooked bricks on our front walkway and a few quotes around $8000.00 to fix it, I decided it was time to try fixing it myself.
-This tutorial is just the first little section we started with, but eventually we will do the entire thing.
-I plan on fixing the mortar as well, but that will be another tutorial if it comes out okay.
-This tutorial ONLY covers people who are RE-laying bricks.
-I’d imagine if you were doing this from scratch it would be similar, but probably requires more planning and geometric bordering of the path.
-If that’s what you are doing I recommend finding another tutorial for that from someone who has done it.
+This tutorial is for people who want to know how to fix sunken pavers.
+This is not starting from scratch installing pavers.
+For that, I imagine the process is similar but would probably require more planning and geometric bordering of the path.

 How this happened: The previous owners probably spent a lot of money to have the walkway done, but they did it very sloppily.
 First, they placed the brick over the existing concrete in some places rather than removing the concrete first.
 This is a very hacky way of doing it.
 Then, they didn’t properly tamp the ground, meaning, it wasn’t well packed in, so it has shifted and sunk over the years.

 What we did about it: I decided one day to test out fixing a small row of bricks over by the driveway and realized it’s not very hard to take the bricks out.
 It’s a little harder to level the dirt and replace them, but really more than anything it’s just a little tedious – but TOTALLY achievable.
 So next I started to do the patch by the front door that’s been ugly and sunk and causes people to trip on it.
 I also roped hubby into helping a little with this too (he’s guest starring in the video) since he’s the true master carpenter in the family.
 If this is something you’ve been hesitant to do yourself I say TRY IT!
 We’ve outlined the steps we took to do it and included a video as well.